jfcostello/AnyBlock-To-Markdown/readme.md

 Contributions to the Anyblock Exporter are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

+## License

+None, do whatever you want with this code, so long as you're helping get yours or anyone elses data into a universal format.
+Submitting PRs here is the best way to do it, but fork this code, modify it, do whatever you want with it.
+I've basically gotten what I needed from it, so I'd just be happy if it continues to help others,.